 If our hypothesis that perturbations in protein folding affect DJ-1 localization is correct, then it should be possible to modulate the subcellular localization by altering the side-chain character of specific amino acids.
 To test this, we iteratively replaced E18, which resides within a central position in the DJ-1 structure, with other amino acids and assessed the effects on both protein stability and subcellular localization.
-Although localization of the E18D, E18N and E18Q mutants was previously reported as cytosolic (E18D) or mitochondrial (E18N and E18Q) (Blackinton et al., 2009), we generated all E18X mutants and assessed their localization when expressed in DJ-1knockout HeLa cells.
+Although localization of the E18D, E18N, and E18Q mutants has been previously reported as cytosolic (E18D) or mitochondrial (E18N and E18Q) (Blackinton et al., 2009), we generated all E18X mutants and assessed their localization when expressed in DJ-1 knockout HeLa cells.
 Overall, we found that the E18X mutants had three distinct localization patterns: exclusively cytosolic, exclusively mitochondrial, or a combination of both phenotypes (Fig. 3A).
 Because some mutants exhibited mixed localization, we tried to quantify the degree of localization for all E18X mutants.
-We calculated the Pearson correlation coefficient between the DJ-1 E18X mutants and TOMM20 for individual cells (Fig. 3B).
-The positive control, colocalization of Su9-GFP with TOMM20 [Su9 is also known as mitochondrial ATP synthase subunit 9 (atp-9) of Neurospora crassa], vielded a value of 0.8 (Fig. 3B, column 1), whereas the negative control, colocalization of cytosolic GFP with TOMM20, was \sim -0.2 (Fig. 3B, column 2).
-The coefficients for the mutants (E18T, E18D, E18S and E18C) that exhibited cytoplasmic localization comparable to WT were 0 to 0.3.
-Mutants with mixed cytoplasmic and mitochondrial localization (E18T, E18D, E18S and

-E18C) had coefficients of 0.5 to 0.7.
-In contrast, the values for the ten mutants (E18H, E18N, E18V, E18Y, E18R, E18F, E18I, E18P, E18W and E18K) that exclusively localized to mitochondria were 0.75 to 0.8. which is equivalent to the positive control (Su9-GFP).
-These data are consistent with the immunocytochemical findings (Fig. 3A,B).
-To examine the relationship between mitochondrial localization and DJ-1 destabilization, we purified recombinant proteins for all of the E18 mutants with a C-terminal 6×His-tag and examined their susceptibility to trypsin digestion.
+We calculated the Pearson correlation coefficient between the DJ-1 E18X mutants and TOMM20 for individual cells (Fig 3B).
+The positive control, colocalization of Su9-GFP with TOMM20, yielded a value of 0.8 (Fig 3B column 1), whereas the negative control, co-localization of cytosolic GFP with TOMM20, was ~ -0.2 (Fig 3B column 2).
+The coefficients for the mutants (E18T, E18D, E18S, and E18C) that exhibited cytoplasmic localization comparable to WT were 0 to 0.3.
+Mutants with mixed cytoplasmic and mitochondrial localization (E18T, E18D, E18S, and E18C) had coefficients of 0.5 to 0.7.
+In contrast, the values for the ten mutants (E18H, E18N, E18V, E18Y, E18R, E18F, E18I, E18P, E18W, and E18K) that exclusively localized to mitochondria were 0.75 to 0.8, which was equivalent to the positive control (Su9-GFP).
+These data are consistent with the immunocytochemical findings (Figs. 3A, 3B).
+To examine the relationship between mitochondrial localization and DJ-1 destabilization, we purified recombinant proteins for all of the E18 mutants with C-terminal 6xHis-tag and examined their susceptibility to trypsin digestion.
 A clear correlation between trypsin sensitivity and mitochondrial localization was observed (Fig. S3A).
-For more precise quantification, we also measured the Tms of the E18X mutants (Fig. 3C; Fig. S3B).
-Although thermal spectra for most of the E18X mutants were characterized by a single peak (e.g. the E18T spectrum shown in Fig. S3B), those of the E18A, E18L and E18N mutants had two peaks, suggestive of bimodal unfolding transitions (Fig. S4).
-The Tms for these mutants were: E18A, 57.5°C and 61.2°C; E18L, 55.8°C and 61.8°C; and E18N, 58.5°C and 63°C. We speculate that the higher Tm transitions are due to oxidation of C106 given the reported presence of oxidized Cys106-SO2 in the E18A and E18N DJ-1 mutants (Prahlad et al., 2014).
+For more precise quantification, we also measured the Tms of the E18X mutants (Fig. 3C and Fig. S3B).
+Although thermal spectra for most of the E18X mutants were characterized by a single peak (e.g. E18T spectrum in Fig. S3B), those of the E18A, E18L, and E18N mutants had two peaks, suggestive of bimodal unfolding transitions (Fig. S4).
+The Tms for these mutants were: E18A - 57.5°C and 61.2°C; E18L - 55.8°C and 61.8°C; and E18N - 58.5°C and 63°C. We speculate that the higher Tm transitions are due to oxidation of C106 given the reported presence of oxidized Cys106-SO2 in the E18A and E18N DJ-1 mutants (Prahlad et al., 2014).
 The E18K and E18R mutants had no detectable unfolding transition, suggesting they are largely unstructured.
-We found that the E18X mutants that localize to the cytosol (E18S, E18T, E18C and E18D) had Tms of more than 60°C, whereas a majority of the exclusively mitochondria-localized mutants (E18H, E18F, E18Y, E18I, E18W, E18P, E18K and E18R) had substantially reduced thermal stabilities (>11°C) compared to WT (Fig. 3C).
+We found that the E18X mutants that localize to the cytosol (E18S, E18T, E18C, and E18D) had Tms of more than 60°C, whereas a majority of the exclusively mitochondrialocalized mutants (E18H, E18F, E18Y, E18I, E18W, E18P, E18K, and E18R) had substantially reduced thermal stabilities (>11°C) compared to WT (Fig. 3C).
 These data clearly indicate that DJ-1 instability directly correlates with the mitochondrial localization state.

-Destabilized DJ-1 mutants localize inside the mitochondrial matrix
+Destabilized DJ-1 mutant localizes inside the mitochondrial matrix